 It’s soft and ‘cushiony’ with just the right amount of support for your little one whose head is still unsupported by that cute little neck.
 It helps get a snug enough fit from a newborn to a toddler.
 You can easily adjust the headrest.
 Once your child is older you can snap it off to allow for more headroom.

 My daughter is on the petite side so the snug fit headrest would have lasted a while.
 Taller babies may outgrow this fairly quickly.
 Best to take a look at how the removable headrest adjustment works before making your decision to get this.

 No re-thread harness

-It also has a no re-thread harness which is a fantastic addition for the 5-point harness.
-As a parent you will most certainly be adjusting the harness as your baby grows.
+It also has a no re-thread harness which is a fantastic addition to the 5-point harness.
+As a parent, you will most certainly be adjusting the harness as your baby grows.
 Most car seats make you remove the harness belt and loop it in the the required level for adjustment.
 It’s not as easy as it sounds and tends to get incredibly frustrating.

 Not many car seats offer this yet so it’s a huge savior in my opinion.
 Just for this specific benefit, I would have spent the extra money.

 Watch: CityGo Features